Table of Contents

 - Will people enjoy the style and flow of ideas in the story?

-Developmental editing ensures that your content is visualized through a reader’s eyes, offering feedback that helps improve the reading experience.
+Developmental editing is the type of content editing that ensures your content is visualized through a reader’s eyes, offering feedback that helps improve the reading experience.

 2. Evaluation editing